tinmanjs/PersonalDiary/README.md

 Remove the CSS outline on the input field focus

 ### Challenge 5
-- Create a variable named "entryForm" and use the document.getElementById method to make its value the entryForm from our HTML document.
+- Create a variable named "entryForm" and use the document.getElementById method to make its value the entryForm from our HTML document
-- Add an event listener to the entryForm variable that prevents the page from reloading whenever the submit button is clicked.
+- Add an event listener to the entryForm variable that prevents the page from reloading whenever the submit button is clicked

 ### Challenge 6
 - Create a new section in the index.html and give it an id of "entries"
 - Create a new variable named "entriesSection" and assign it a value of the HTML section we just created

 ### Challenge 7
-- Inside the handleForm function, create a new variable named entryDiv.
+- Inside the handleForm function, create a new variable named entryDiv
-- Use the document.createElement method to create an html Div and make it the new variable's value.
+- Use the document.createElement method to create an html Div and make it the new variable's value
-- On a new line, give the new div a class of 'single-entry'.
+- On a new line, give the new div a class of 'single-entry'
 - Change the div's innerText property to the user's input from the textbox
 - Use the appendChild method to add the new div to the entriesSection variable created on line 2

 ### Challenge 8
 - Give the entries section the background color, #16697A (or any other color of your choice)
 - Give it the text color, #EDE7E3 (if you used your own color, this should be something that is visible on the background)
-- Like we did before, give it rounded edges.
+- Like we did before, give it rounded edges

 ### Challenge 9
 - Clear the entry textbox when the submit button is clicked